MISSISSAUGA RESIDENT ONE STEP CLOSER TO COLLECTING LOTTERY PRIZE

 If the pay date falls on a day that is not a business day, then the following business day shall be deemed to be the pay date.

-The ticket was purchased at Petro on Iroquois Shore Road in Oakville.
+The ticket was purchased at Mac's on Glen Erin Drive in Mississauga.

 For more information, please visit Claiming Prizes for Insiders on OLG.ca.

-OLG is a crown agency that develops world-class gaming entertainment for the Province of Ontario.
+OLG is a crown agency that contributes to a better Ontario by delivering great entertainment experiences for our customers.
 Acting in a socially responsible way, OLG conducts and manages land-based gaming facilities; the sale of province-wide lottery games; Internet gaming; and the delivery of bingo and other electronic gaming products at Charitable Gaming Centres.
-OLG is also helping to build a more sustainable horse racing industry in Ontario.
+OLG is also helping support the horse racing industry in Ontario.
 Since 1975, OLG has provided approximately $55 billion to the people and Province of Ontario to support key government priorities like health care; the treatment and prevention of problem gambling; and support for amateur athletes.
 Each year proceeds from OLG's operations also support host communities, Ontario First Nations, lottery retailers and local charities across the province.

 OLG.ca